donapieppo/ad2Gnu/README.md

 Just a reminder.

-To add a client to ad2gnu authentication
+To add a client to ad2gnu authentication you can use libnss-ldapd (Name Service Switch module that allows using an LDAP server to provide user account, group and  basically any other information that would normally be retrieved from /etc) and then configure the system to use ldap changing /etc/nsswitch.conf.

 ```bash
 apt-get update